nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures.md

 ### Introduction

-In this article we provide unique insight into primary care prescribing patterns for care home and non-care home patients aged 65 years and over in England for the 2020/21, 2021/22 and 2022/23 financial years.
+In this article we provide unique insight into primary care prescribing patterns for care home patients aged 65 years and over in England for the 2020/21, 2021/22 and 2022/23 financial years.

 Patient address classification is based on experimental data linkage work.
 We welcome feedback, collaboration, and refinement of the methodology to see if it can be used in NHSBSA information systems in the future and how we can develop additional analyses.